Certificate in ESG Investing Disability Accommodations

-We are committed to offering the CFA exam in a manner and location accessible to individuals with disabilities and in compliance with legal regulations.
+We are committed to offering the Certificate in ESG Investing accessible to individuals with disabilities and in compliance with legal regulations.
 Legal regulations apply to candidates with a significant impairment that limits, as compared to most people in the general population, their ability to sit for the exam.
 We do not guarantee that requests for special testing accommodations will be granted, regardless of whether you have previously received special testing accommodations.

-Accommodations requests are reviewed on a case-by-case basis and must be submitted before the disability accommodations request deadlines as listed below.
-Request forms and/or documentation submitted after the registration deadline will not be reviewed.
+Accommodations requests are reviewed on a case-by-case basis and must be submitted by the stated deadline below.
+Request forms and/or documentation submitted after the deadline will not be reviewed.

 You still need to submit a Disability Accommodations Request Form for each administration.
 If you are requesting the same accommodations as you received on a previous exam, no documentation is required.
 If you would like to change your accommodations, you must submit the Disability Accommodations Request Form along with new documentation that supports your updated request.

 What You Need to Know Before Submitting Your Request

 - You must be registered for an exam;

 - The completed form and required documentation must be submitted in English;

 - All the required documentation must be submitted within ten (10) business days of submitting the Disability Accommodations Request Form but no later than the applicable deadline;

 - Please allow four (4) weeks for the review and processing of your request.
 You will receive notification regarding the status of your request once it has been evaluated, along with next steps for scheduling your exam appointment.

 - Some testing accommodations are not able to be scheduled online.
 In these cases, you will be instructed to contact Prometric directly.
 A member of the Prometric team will work to schedule an exam appointment inclusive of your granted accommodations in your preferred testing area.
 Please note that this process may require additional time to arrange the logistical aspects of your granted accommodations request.